PitiRR/JobRecommender/README.md

 Selenium should store the browser/browserdriver binaries in `/home/airflow/.cache/selenium/...`.
 You can find required dependencies by running `ldd chrome`, for example.

 Finally, unlike official docker-compose, airflow image doesn't create the user or run webserver out of the box.
 You need to do it yourself.

+### Areas to explore

+- Data Warehouse for additional analytics, bi or downstream use.
+  - Clickhouse seems good.

 ### Other